-General information on international exchange programs is provided in the Life at FER section.
+General information on international exchange programmes is provided in the Life at FER section.

-Erasmus+ is the largest EU program for education, training, youth and sport, and it covers the period between 2014 and 2020.
-The program focuses on improving knowledge, skills and employability of European citizens, as well as improving the education, training and work in the field of youth and sports.
+Erasmus+ is the largest EU programme for education, training, youth and sport, and it covers the period between 2014 and 2020.
+The programme focuses on improving knowledge, skills and employability of European citizens, as well as improving the education, training and work in the field of youth and sports.

 Exchange students temporarily live in Zagreb and attend courses or are involved in other academic activities at the University of Zagreb.